vlazzarini/opcode_compiler/README.md

 xvar[,..] cxx_opcode_ia ihandle,Sentry[,...] // i-time and perf-time xvars
 ```

-Supports for argument access etc are provide in a similar form to
+Supports for argument access etc are provided in a similar form to
 that in CPOF.
 However, since the code is running fully within a C++
 environment, classes can use the full range of supports from the
 C++ standard libraries and other APIs.
 Objects are automatically